Chute Boxe Academy: PRIDE FC dynasty

 The major cog of the Chute Boxe machine in PRIDE was Wanderlei Silva.
-Known for an exciting, brawling style complete with lethal knees and leaping stomps, he would exemplify Chute Boxe style martial arts in PRIDE's middleweight division and eventually win the 2003 PRIDE FC Middleweight Grand Prix and the PRIDE FC middleweight title which he would hold for 5 1/2 years.
+Known for a brawling style complete with lethal knees and leaping stomps, he would exemplify Chute Boxe style martial arts in PRIDE's middleweight division and eventually win the 2003 PRIDE FC Middleweight Grand Prix and the PRIDE FC middleweight title which he would hold for 5 and a half years.

 Coming off of a disappointing five-round decision loss to Tito Ortiz at UFC 25: Ultimate Japan, Silva would return to PRIDE to earn the biggest victory of his career to that point over the Lion's Den's Guy Mezger.
 It would be 20 fights and over four years before he would lose again in a controversial decision to superheavyweight Mark Hunt.
 During this span he defeated notable fighters Kazushi Sakuraba (three times), Quinton "Rampage" Jackson (twice), Yuki Kondo, Ikuhisa Minowa, Hidehiko Yoshida, Kiyoshi Tamura, Dan Henderson, Alexander Otsuka, Shungo Oyama, Hiromitsu Kanehara, and would draw with Mirko "Cro Cop" Filipović.

 His aura of invincibility wouldn't truly be broken until a decision loss to Ricardo Arona in the 2005 PRIDE FC middle weight Grand Prix.
 His loss would be avenged later that night by teammate and rising star, Mauricio "Shogun" Rua.
 Silva is noted to have never lost under full PRIDE FC rules at his weight class; PRIDE's event in Las Vegas had altered rules.
 Silva Challenged Arona to a rematch for the middleweight title and beat him by decision.

 Enter the Rua brothers

 As the older of the Rua brothers, Murilo "Ninja" Rua had a mediocre run during his years with PRIDE FC.
 Wins over Mario Sperry, Akira Shoji and Alexander Otsuka established him as a contender in the organization.
 His younger brother Mauricio "Shogun" Rua would also enter the PRIDE fighting championships and would prove the most successful fighter produced by Chute Boxe under Wanderlei Silva's and Ninja's guidance.

-Younger than Murilo by about a year and a half, "Shogun" has defeated a who's who list of fighters including Evangelista "Cyborg" Santos, Akira Shoji, Akihiro Gono, Quinton "Rampage" Jackson, Alistair Overeem (twice), Antônio Rogério "Minotouro" Nogueira, Ricardo Arona, Kevin Randleman, Mark Coleman, Chuck Liddell, and Lyoto Machida.
+Younger than Murilo by about a year and a half, "Shogun" has defeated a number of prolific fighters including Evangelista "Cyborg" Santos, Akira Shoji, Akihiro Gono, Quinton "Rampage" Jackson, Alistair Overeem (twice), Antônio Rogério "Minotouro" Nogueira, Ricardo Arona, Kevin Randleman, Mark Coleman, Chuck Liddell, and Lyoto Machida.
 Shogun was the UFC light heavyweight champion until losing his first title defense against Jon Jones at UFC 128.
-His exciting, fan-friendly style includes much of the standard Chute Boxe Muay Thai clinch work, knees, stomps, and soccer kicks, as well as polished Brazilian Jiu Jitsu.
+His style includes much of the standard Chute Boxe Muay Thai clinch work, knees, stomps, and soccer kicks, as well as polished Brazilian Jiu Jitsu.